jarusll/the-logs/index.md

 # 2022-06-10

-I like how [LowSpecGamer](https://youtube.com/c/LowSpecGamer) pivoted(Not because low spec content is no longer relevant but because he is genuinely passionate about what he's doing).
+I like how [LowSpecGamer](https://youtube.com/c/LowSpecGamer) pivoted.
 He's been making some good content about tech industry.

 I also like the fact that the lower bound of tech is increasing.
 I would totally be okay with an entry level GPU.